rivercrow25/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+it explains to the browser and other developers what this code means

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display block will take up the entire width of the website and cause any items to fall under it while inline will only take up as much width it needs to fit its content

 3. What are the 4 areas of the box model?

+content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis

 5. Explain why git is valuable to a team of developers.

+it allows us to work on the same project in teams as well as use version control

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.